DappDevs/presentations/content/how-to-dappdev.md

 you can actually earn a fair amount of additional income with your contributions.
 It's really a win-win!

-Last but most importantly, you have to participate in the discussion.
+Last but most importantly, you have to participate in the community.
 This not only means joining many different online communities and sharing your thoughts and learnings as you chug from the fountain of crypto knowledge, but also gathering in person, like we're doing here today, and discussing with people face-to-face.